microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-onboarding-vppTokenLicenseSummary.md

 ---
 title: "vppTokenLicenseSummary resource type"
-description: "License summary of a given app in a token."
+description: "License summary of a given app in a token."author: "tfitzmac"
 ---

 # vppTokenLicenseSummary resource type